takushim/momomagick/README.md

 3. Use the Python script with an option `-g 0`.
 The number may change when your PC has multiple GPU boards.

 ### Download scripts
-**Note:** You don't have to follow the steps below if you are familiar with the command-line user interface.

 Here are the steps to install scripts in your home folder using PowerShell on Windows.

 1. Open PowerShell.